raganwald/raganwald.github.com/_posts/2015-02-13-functional-quantum-electrodynamics.md

 ---

-*This post was extracted from the in-progress book, [JavaScript Allongé, The "Six" Edition][ja6].
+postscript: If you speak Ruby, Tom Stuart's *Programming with Nothing* is a [must-watch](http://rubymanor.org/3/videos/programming_with_nothing/) and a [must-read](http://codon.com/programming-with-nothing). *This post was extracted from the in-progress book, [JavaScript Allongé, The "Six" Edition][ja6].
 Your feedback helps everyone, so please, join the discussion or submit an edit directly.
 Thank you!*—Reg "raganwald" Braithwaite